amazeeio/docs/step_by_step_guides/grant_amazeeio_access_to_sourcecode.md

 1. Navigate to the Gitlab Repository which will be deployed to amazee.io
   ![](giving-access/gitlab1.png)

-2. On the top right corner slick on the wrench icon and then `Members`
+2. On the top right corner slick on the gear icon and then `Members`
   ![](giving-access/gitlab2.png)

 3. Search for the user `amazeeio-deploy`